 True Leaves on a Seedling

-The general rule of thumb is that when a seedling has 3-4 true leaves, it is large enough to plant out in the garden (after it has been hardened off).
+The general rule of thumb is that when a seedling has three to four true leaves, it is large enough to plant out in the garden (after it has been hardened off).

 When you plant a seed, the first leaves to emerge are the cotyledons.
 These leaves will look different from leaves that will grow later.
 The purpose of these leaves is to provide stored food to the seedling for a short period of time.